MathieuCGit/ChordGrid_for_Obsidian/ARCHITECTURE.md

 ## Overview

 This Obsidian plugin renders chord grids with rhythmic notation in SVG format.
-It now follows a three-stage pipeline: **Parser → Analyzer → Renderer**, backed by shared **Models** and **Utilities**.
-During v2.0.0, an analyzer overlay coexists with the legacy beaming path for stability.
+It follows a clean three-stage pipeline: **Parser → Analyzer → Renderer**, backed by shared **Models** and **Utilities**.
+The v2.0.0 refactoring is **complete**, with the analyzer-based beam rendering now fully integrated.

 ## Project Structure